moodle/devdocs/docs/apis/plugintypes/repository/index.md

 ### Repository support for returning file as alias/shortcut

 It is possible to link to the file from external (or internal) repository by reference.
-In UI it is called “create alias/shortcut”.
+In UI it is called "create alias/shortcut".
 This creates a row in {files} table but the contents of the file is not stored.
 Although it may be cached by repository if developer wants to.

 Make sure that function supported_returntypes() returns FILE_REFERENCE among other types.